medicine cabinet with Cabinet Health sustainable medicine and other bathroom accessories

 The swap: Look for brands that partner with take-back programs, like Tom's of Maine.
 The brand's toothpastes are made from naturally-derived ingredients and come in plastic tubes that you can send back — free of charge — to be recycled.

 David’s Natural Toothpaste comes in a metal tube that’s easily recyclable, and each tube comes with a metal tube key roller to squeeze out every last bit, ensuring you don’t waste a drop.
+Hello also offers both a traditional tube as well as its new toothpaste tabs in multiple flavors.

 Learn more about how to pick the best natural toothbrush with our oral care guide.